 Winter covers the peaks in snow, creating opportunities for snowshoeing and cross-country skiing.
 If you visit in spring, the lower elevations bloom with wildflowers, making for an incredibly scenic drive or hike.

-How to Get to the Great Basin Park
+How to Get to Great Basin National Park

 FAQs